luckyde/elCanvas/README.md

 ## Other things to note
-zIndex only gets checked once on the first update, so ideally it should be decalred on object declaration, if it's not it will just get created automatically based off draw order.
-So if you wish to change it mid animation use el.resetZIndex() , however I do not  recomend doing this as it is a taxing process if it's done over and over.
-Which is why I decided to only have it check innitially.
+zIndex only gets checked once on the first update, so ideally it should be declared on object declaration, if it's not it will just get created automatically based off draw order.
+So if you wish to change it mid animation use el.resetZIndex() , however I do not  recommend doing this as it is a taxing process if it's done over and over.
+Which is why I decided to only have it check initially.

 There is an object list at all times, so if you wish to check how many items there are on the stage at any time see el.objects which is an array of all objects on stage